 Similarly, increasing the lightness will move all colors uniformly up from the horizontal axis, while increasing brilliance/brightness will move them along the lines of equal saturation.

 On both of the above charts, lightness, chroma, saturation and brilliance are drawn in the JzAzBz color space, which is a perceptual color space suited for an HDR signal, and is used in parametric masks and the color balance RGB module.
 Luminance is drawn in the CIE XYZ 1931 color space, and represents the effect of an exposure compensation.
 It shows the same behaviour as brilliance, except that the step size is not perceptually scaled.

 Note: In this section, brilliance and brightness are both used to describe the same dimension.
 In all rigor, brightness is an absolute metric, whereas brilliance is the brightness of some surface relative to the brightness of its surroundings (that is, how much a surface “pops” out of its surroundings and looks fluorescent).
-But in image editing, increasing the brightness of some surface will indeed increase its brilliance too, so the term brilliance is preferred in darktable’s user interface for clarity and in reference to its visual effect.
+But in image editing, increasing the brightness of some surface will indeed increase its brilliance too, so the term brilliance is prefered in darktable’s user interface for clarity and in reference to its visual effect.

 🔗color dimensions and gamut